-Clause 45 requires the Office of Procurement Regulation to make a report to the Director of Public Prosecutions where, during its investigations, it discovers evidence of a criminal offence.
+Clause 45 requires the Office of Procurement Regulation to make a special report to Parliament where, during its investigations, it discovers evidence of a criminal offence or breach of duty or misconduct.

 Clause 46 prohibits a person from withholding, concealing, destroying or refusing to produce any book, record or document required for the purpose of an investigation.